-But fore 66′ football also had his history, and one player to mention in front of the final tomorrow is Eddie Firmani, who most of us in our generation knows from his days as manager for New York Cosmos and also a few might remember that he was in charge of another big and major project starting as New York Metro Stars and today more known as New York Red Bulls.
+But we all know that also before 66′ football had it’s history.
+One player to mention in front of the Euro’s final tomorrow is Eddie Firmani, who is mostly known for newer generations as manager of New York Cosmos, but has since then also been in charge at New York Metro Stars, today known as New York Red Bulls.

-But when you start to read about Eddie Firmani you are looking at a fairy story and a English / Italian love story, even when you know Mr. Firmani is a person born in South Africa.
-Footballers life can often be fascinating at stages of their careers that you weren’t aware of.
+When you start to read about Eddie Firmani you are looking at a fairy story.
+An English / Italian love story.
+Mr. Firmani was born in South Africa, but footballers life can often be fascinating with travels and episodes that fascinate.

-Firmani moved to England in 1950, at the age of 17, leaving his home in Cape Town, South Africa.
-He joined Charlton Athletic and had a special career starting at The Valley.
-South African players were sought after being fit and good alternatives as the game lacked enough good athletes in England at the time, and with a possible chance to play in the professional game a number of players emigrated.
+Firmani moved to England in 1950, at the age of 17, leaving his home town Cape Town.
+He joined Charlton Athletic and had a special career The Valley.
+South African players were highly rated just after WW2, being fit and good alternatives as the game lacked enough good athletes in England at the time.
+With a great chance of playing for those English teams a number of players emigrated.

-Firmani became an instant hit at the prior 1947 FA Cup winner.
-The Addicks were in these times a top level team and had been that during those last decades.
+Firmani became an instant hit.
+Charlton Athletic were in these times a top level team and had been that during those last decades.
 Firmani scored 50 goals in 100 league appearances before making the move to Italian football and signing for Sampdoria.
-His move was in todays value, a modest £35 000, but at that time a record fee for a player in Britain.
+The transfer fee, £35 000, was at that time a record fee for a player in Britain.

-Firmani had started a route to management with Charlton Athletic, but it could have been the full end when he stepped down from his position in 1968.
-A move to the states became a blessing for Eddie Firmani winning a lot of followers for his impressive work which took him from club to club, being the manager of Tampa Bay Rowdies for two years before taking over New York Cosmos in 1977 staying for two years, and from there touring around and taking charge of several clubs with a short return to New York Cosmos in 1984.Embed from Getty Images
+Firmani had started his route to management with Charlton Athletic, but it could have been the full end when he stepped down from his position in 1968.
+Eddie Firmani later moved to the NASL and did impressive work which took him from club to club, being the manager of Tampa Bay Rowdies for two years before taking over at New York Cosmos in 1977 staying for two years, and from there touring around and taking charge of several clubs with a short return to New York Cosmos again in 1984.Embed from Getty Images

-Firmani moved to Middle East football for a number of years during the late 80’s and early 90’s before a North America finishing his football management career with New York Metro Stars in 1996 later to become New York Red Bulls.
+Firmani moved to Middle East football in the late 80’s and the early 90’s before he returned to North America finishing his football management career with New York Metro Stars in 1996, later to become the New York Red Bulls.

-Tomorrow England will play Italy in the final of the Euro’s and Eddie Firmani will be a man to remember as very special, being the only player, born in South Africa, and not even Italian or English, to have this special goalscoring record, a glorious fun fact.
+Tomorrow England will play Italy in the final of the Euro’s and Eddie Firmani will be a man to remember.
+The only player, born in South Africa, and not even Italian or English, to have this special goalscoring record, a glorious fun fact.